Numi2/zk-proof-of-funds/zkpf/README.md

 - Inspect the active proving parameters (hashes + binary blobs).
 - Monitor the verifier epoch window and drift allowance.
 - Upload proof bundles, validate them locally, and invoke `/zkpf/verify` or `/zkpf/verify-bundle`.
+- Launch a **Zashi provider session** from the Proof Builder (“Zashi provider session (custodial)” rail).
+The UI starts `/zkpf/zashi/session/start`, surfaces the deep link / QR, polls status, and drops the resulting bundle directly into the prover + Verify console once Zashi submits it.

 Run it alongside the backend: